-The English as a Second Language (certification only) seeks to train students from a philosophical basis which reflects a biblical worldview to serve as teachers of ESL in public and private schools.
-Students complete blended courses with online and face-to-face components as well as 60 hours of field placement in ESL.
-The field placement coordinator will aid students in locating appropriate field placements.
-Students can complete the coursework in five semesters (fall, spring, and summer).
+Program Mission: The English as a Second Language (certification only) seeks to train students from a philosophical basis which reflects a biblical worldview to serve as teachers of ESL in public and private schools.
+To be eligible for PA certification, field placement must be completed in person in Pennsylvania.